Igor-ID/Igor-ID/README.md

 ### Introduction

 I'm Igor, a data engineer and python developer with a background in electrical engineering.
 I am currently working on the following:
-- During working hours, I create a domain agnostic conversational AI agent.
-Solve core NLP problems like semantics, similarity, and intent classification using SpaCy and simCSE tools.
+- During working hours, I create a domain agnostic Conversational AI agent.
+Solve core NLP problems like semantics, similarity, and intent classification using NLTK, SpaCy, Transformers and simCSE tools.
 - Days and nights, most of my free time I work on various BCIs, currently, I am working on BCI inner speech recognition system.
-And the ultimate goal is to integrate BCI with a RaspberryPi-based robot.
+The ultimate goal is to achieve better prediction accuracy than motor imagery (MI)-based BCIs.
 - During tea breaks, I develop a full-fledged API using FastAPI.

 ### More about me